carpentries-incubator/hpc-intro/_episodes/02-formatting.md

 rather than wrapping them in `div` elements. in order to avoid confusing [Jekyll][jekyll]'s parser (which sometimes has trouble with Markdown inside HTML).
+Each special blockquote must started with a level-2 header, but may contain anything after that.
 For example,
 a callout is formatted like this: